Registration / Re-registration

 Depending on your situation, you can:

-• or enroll directly with the Faculty, by submitting an application and following its procedures.
+- or enroll directly with the Faculty, using an enrollment application and following its procedures.

-Be sure to check the registration guidelines on the Faculty’s webpage to find out what steps you need to take.
+Be sure to check the registration guidelines on the Faculty’s website to find out what steps you need to take.

 When does the administrative registration period begin?